 This example should make it clear how important currency considerations are when considering an international real estate purchase.
 It is also something to consider when drafting an offer – I have heard several testimonies of foreigners being hesitant to sell in today’s market unless the price is well above current market value because they don’t feel as if they are properly reaping the gains that their investment has made, because of the strengthening of the dollar.

-While there was some fairly significant movement on the COP vs USD exchange rate in late 2014 and early 2015, it is worth noting that COP has maintained its strength since then.
+While there was some fairly significant movement on the COP to USD exchange rate in late 2014 and early 2015, it is worth noting that COP has maintained its strength since then.
 No one has a crystal ball to know definitively where rates will go in the future, but one place to look for clues is at a country’s politics.

 The ability of the COP to withstand tolling economic pressure is first and foremost a testament to its political stability as Latin America’s oldest and most stable democracy.
 Despite decades of civil unrest and drug-related violence, Colombia has not seen the kind of dramatic currency fluctuations caused by political instability in the way of other Latin American countries such as Nicaragua, Venezuela and Argentina.
 Currency rate fluctuations represent a risk to investors, but those looking to buy property in Colombia can take comfort in the fact the exchange rate is relatively stable.
 Since I moved to Colombia nearly four years ago, COP has always stayed relatively close to 3000 to 1.

-UPDATE – October 2019: As the dollar climbs above 3500 COP, the diminution of gains for expat buyers who bought years ago, which was illustrated in the example above, becomes even more pronounced.
+UPDATE – October 2019: As the dollar (USD) climbs above 3500 COP, the diminution of gains for expat buyers who bought years ago, which was illustrated in the example above, becomes even more pronounced.
 Although real estate prices have risen in Medellín, it is still an excellent time to move dollars or euros into Colombia and make an investment.
 Check out this article with various tips about how to fund a real estate purchase in Colombia.

-Real estate success is inextricably connected with government stability, making the Colombian peace treaty with the armed militant group FARC in 2016 all the more commendable for its attempt to negotiate a greatly nuanced and still-recent historical context.
+Real estate success is inextricably connected with government stability, making the Colombian peace treaty with the armed militant group FARC in 2016 all the more commendable for its attempt to negotiate a greatly nuanced and still-recent historical contex

 Medellín as a city is extremely conscious of its turbulent history, but its residents are also extremely proud to have seen the city emerge so triumphantly from the ordeal.
 As its international recognition grows, so does its appeal to expats.
 This upswing in demand for housing coincides directly with the unprecedented economic strength the city’s middle class wields, bolstering said upswing and laying a strong foundation for an emerging and diverse real estate market ideal for insulating with the USD.